 Gaining employment was a struggle due to the misunderstandings regarding Juvenile Arthritis all due to the lack of awareness.
 It was from this that she decided to start her own Health and Fitness Business where for many years she changed peoples lives through health and fitness.

 Back in 2015 Sarah felt confident and supported enough to speak out about her life living with Juvenile Arthritis and began Kids Arthritis.
 It takes a lot to start something new and it comes with its challenges, but nothing compared to what she has to face with her Juvenile Arthritis.

-Sarah is now the Juvenile Arthritis Ambassador of Australia, Young Australian of the Year Finalist, Mt Barker Young Citizen of the Year, SA Young Citizen of the Year and Start Up Adelaide Volunteer of the Year.
+Sarah is now the Juvenile Arthritis Ambassador of Australia, SA Young Australian of the Year, Mt Barker Young Citizen of the Year, SA Young Citizen of the Year and Start Up Adelaide Volunteer of the Year, plus many more prestigious awards.
 She writes monthly video and written blogs to share her experiences and knowledge.
 She has dedicated her life to supporting Children just like her living with Arthritis as she doesn’t want to see children growing up and living like she had to.

 The story, however, has a twist no one even Sarah herself, ever expected, giving hope to many living the same daily struggle.

 On her 25th birthday, she woke like any other morning except with no pain, no stiffness and full of energy a feeling she had never had.
 She went about her day and it didn’t change.
 The next day she had a blood test which came back with the result of negative for active Juvenile Arthritis.
 The doctors were speechless as she wasn’t on any medications, hadn’t changed diet or exercise routines.
 Now on Sarah’s file, it says that she no longer lives with the incurable condition Juvenile Arthritis.